cvlab-columbia/zero123/README.md

 We tested the installation processes on a system with Ubuntu 20.04 with an NVIDIA GPU with Ampere architecture.

 ##  Acknowledgement
-This repocitory is based on [Stable Diffusion](https://github.com/CompVis/stable-diffusion), [Objaverse](https://objaverse.allenai.org/), and [SJC](https://github.com/pals-ttic/sjc/).
+This repository is based on [Stable Diffusion](https://github.com/CompVis/stable-diffusion), [Objaverse](https://objaverse.allenai.org/), and [SJC](https://github.com/pals-ttic/sjc/).
 We would like to thank the authors of these work for publicly releasing their code.
 We would like to thank the authors of [NeRDi](https://arxiv.org/abs/2212.03267) and [SJC](https://github.com/pals-ttic/sjc/) for their helpful feedback.

 We would like to thank Changxi Zheng for many helpful discussions.
 This research is based on work partially supported by the Toyota Research Institute, the DARPA MCS program under Federal Agreement No. N660011924032, and the NSF NRI Award #1925157.